A one-week intensive training course for a production operative is now available under the Bridge to Employment programme.

 If you wish to take part in the training, the following dates are important:

-If you successfully complete the training, you will be interviewed for a job with WD Meats.
+If you successfully complete the training, you'll be interviewed for a job with O’Neills Irish International Sports Company Ltd.

 Hours of work